caseyg/awesome/TOPICS.md

 *   [backnotprop/plannotator](https://github.com/backnotprop/plannotator) - Annotate and review coding agent plans and code diffs visually, share with your team, send feedback to agents with one click.

-## plan-mode

-*   [backnotprop/plannotator](https://github.com/backnotprop/plannotator) - Annotate and review coding agent plans and code diffs visually, share with your team, send feedback to agents with one click.

 ## adventure

 *   [seanmorley15/AdventureLog](https://github.com/seanmorley15/AdventureLog) - Self-hostable travel tracker and trip planner.